► Our Geneva motor show latest news

 Officially called the Geneva International Motor Show (or GIMS, for short), the Swiss show is traditionally held on neutral ground at the Palexpo Arena next to Geneva airport.
 This makes it an ideal stop-off for petrolheads who may be decamping to the Alps for a spot of spring skiing or passing through Switzerland on business.
 It's also ideal for a day trip from the UK, with the show halls just 10 minutes from the airport arrivals hall - and it's small enough that you can see all the highlights in a day.

-The Geneva auto show takes place from 7-17 March 2019, and here we list ticket prices, opening hours and other practical information in our handy guide below.
-CAR magazine reported live from the international press days on 5 and 6 March, and our full package of news, reviews, intel and videos live from the show floor are in the links above.
+The Geneva auto show was due to take place from 5-15 March 2020, before the threat of coronavirus cancelled the event.
+Here we list the original ticket prices, opening hours and other practical information in our handy guide below.
+CAR magazine was due to report live from the international press days on 3 and 4 March, and you can keep up to speed with our full package of news, reviews, intel and videos live from the virtual Geneva car show in the links above.

-Where is the Geneva motor show held?
+Where was the Geneva motor show going to be held?
 Palexpo Arena, Route François-Peyrot 30, 1218 Le Grand-Saconnex, Geneva, Switzerland

 Opening times: 10.00am-8.00pm Monday-Friday, 9.00am-7.00pm Saturday-Sunday

-How much are Geneva motor show tickets?
+How much were Geneva motor show tickets going to cost?
 Adults CHF 16, children 6-16 and pensioners CHF 9, children under six free with adult

 Discounts and deals: Arrive after 4pm to get half-price tickets, group tickets for 20+ visitors cost CHF 11 a head